Scientific Name: Cacajao rubicundus

 HABITAT: Uakaris are found in the Amazon River basin of western Brazil, eastern Peru and possibly southern Colombia.
 They prefer sites along small rivers and lakes within permanently or seasonally flooded rain forests.
 Almost totally arboreal – meaning that they live in trees – these diurnal primates spend most of their day foraging in the rain forest canopy.
 At night, they sleep in thin branches high in these trees.

 DIET: These colorful monkeys forage for ripe fruits, the seeds of immature fruits, leaves, nuts, nectar and some insects, including caterpillars.
-During the rainy season, they search for food high in the trees, but in the dry season, the monkeys look for fallen seeds, seedlings and roots on the forest floor.
 Their strong teeth and jaws allow them to open large and tough-husked fruit, seeds and nuts.
-Red uakaris are the only animals that can release the seedpods inside the fruit of the Agauje Palm, allowing the seeds to be dispersed and eaten by other forest animals.

 PHYSICAL CHARACTERISTICS: Red uakaris don’t have prehensile tails that can wrap around a tree branch.
 Still, even with their short, six-inch tails, they are able to move agilely though the forest canopy using both their arms and legs.
-These cat-sized animals weigh about seven to eleven pounds.
+Females weigh about 20 to 22 pounds and males are 20% bigger.
 Except for their bald heads, they are covered with medium-length, dusty red hair and have long, furry fingers and toes with claws.
 While normally quiet, these monkeys emit a variety of chattering squeals to communicate with each other.
 In the wild, their average lifespan is approximately 18 years.

 Just Like the Scouts:

 Sociable, intelligent and playful, Red uakaris live in groups called troops.
-These units of males, females and young may include up to 100 animals which split up into smaller units of one to ten animals to forage.
+These units of males, females and young may include up to 100 animals which split up into smaller units of five to 30 animals to forage.

 Uakari populations can not grow quickly because females give birth to a single baby only every two years.
 Most uakari females begin reproducing around the age of three, while males reach sexual maturity at around age six.
 The average gestation period is 182 days.